Lina-Liuna/core-python/README.md

 4. Compose mix-ns to create complex functionality from simple behaviors.

+#### item 42: Prefer Public attributes over private ones
+##### Things-to-Remember:
+1. Private attributes aren't rigorously enforced by the Python compiler

+2. Plan from the beginning to allow subclasses to do more with your internal APIs and attributes instead of choosing to lock them out

+3. Use documentation of protected fields to guide subclasses instead of trying to force access control with private attributes

+4. Only consider using private attribute to avoid naming conflicts with subclasses that are out of your control

 ### 2. The Python Standard Library

 What Pythons's Standard Library Provide?